MeLikeyCode/queueExpt/README.md

-An experiment with writing a custom queue that is faster than std::queue.
+An experiment with writing a custom queue that is faster than std::queue (for my use case).
 The custom queue is a circular buffer queue.

 ![](docs/time_ratio.png)

 There are two versions of the custom queue.
 One is fixed size, the other can dynamically grow.
-The dynamically growable one is about **1.3 times** faster than std::queue.
-The fixed size one is about **1.5 times** faster than std::queue.
+The dynamically growable one is about **30%** faster than std::queue.
+The fixed size one is about **50%** faster than std::queue.

-The fixed version is about **1.16 times** faster than the non-fixed version.
+The fixed version is about **16%** faster than the non-fixed version.

 # Files
 - `benchmark.cpp` - Contains benchmarking code.
 Uses catch2's benchmarking functionality to measure how long push()/peek()/pop() operations take in std::queue and in the custom queue(s).